Books & Guides of Savoyard Cuisine

 | Savoir-faire Alpins (Collectif) | 120 pages | Beginner | Focus on basic techniques. |

 "Finally recipes that don't lie!
-I found in 'Aimer la cuisine savoyarde' the taste of the fondue my grandmother used to make for me in Megève.
-It's more than a book, it's a Proustian madeleine."
+In 'Aimer la cuisine savoyarde' I found the taste of the fondue my grandmother used to make in Megève.
+It's more than a book; it's a Proustian madeleine."

 Jean-Louis B.

-"As a head chef in the Jura, I often consult these guides for Savoyard inspiration.
+"As a chef in the Jura, I often consult these guides for inspiration from Savoyard rigor.
 The quality of the illustrations and the precision of the measurements are remarkable."

 Marie C.